-A new set of motorized tables developed by Klocke Nanotechnik allows high strokes at small volumes.
+A new set of motorized stages developed by Klocke Nanotechnik allows high strokes at small volumes.
 The modules are driven by the Nanomotor®.
-Loads of up to two kg can be moved over centimeters of stroke with down to 2 nm resolution.
+Loads of up to two kg can be moved over centimeters of stroke with down to 0,5 nm resolution.
 Manipulation in many degrees of freedom is possible without backlash.
 The modules NMT xx-L are longer, but thin like a pencil.
 In most of the NMT-modules position measurement systems can be included without increasing the size.
-The resolution of the position sensor is better than 10 nm.
+The resolution of the position sensor is 2 nm.
 All NMT modules can easily be fixed onto each other.
 Very small connectors allow the exchange of a module without removing cables.
 The NMT-Zxx are modules for vertical movement.
 They have an internal load compensation to lift up loads.
-Nanomotor-Grippers and force sensors that can easily be fixed on these modules are available.
+Nanomotor-Grippers and force sensors, that can easily be fixed on these modules, are available.

 The primary objective during the development of these Nanorobotics modules was a resolution in movement of a single Nanometer.
 This is made possible in principle by the Nanomotor®, developed by Dr. Klocke and his team in Aachen.
 Compared with other high stroke piezo drives the Nanomotor has a real fine positioning stroke of more than a micron.
 Within this stroke the Nanomotor behaves exactly like a piezo, without backlash.